Before you make a trade, you’ve got to build a case for why it’s a good idea — and fundamental analysis should be part of that process.

 Fundamental analysis is one of the two key types of stock analysis.
 The other?
 Technical analysis.

-Truth be told, you’ll probably hear me talk more about technical analysis, which involves looking at historical price action on the stock’s chart to try to determine how the stock might move in the future.
+I base most trades more on technical analysis.
+I look at historical price action on the stock’s chart to try to determine how the stock might move in the future.

-But here’s the thing: Technical analysis doesn’t work without fundamental analysis.
+But here’s the thing: One doesn’t work without the other.

-To back up your trading thesis based on the price action, you need to do fundamental analysis, too.
-This is where you do some detective work into the company offering the stock.
+To back up your trading thesis based on the price action, you need to do some fundamental analysis, too.
 You evaluate its financial health and any business developments or news related to the company that could affect the stock price.

 By digging into the company’s fundamentals, you can gain access to information that works alongside your technical analysis.
 That can give you a broader view of the stock’s potential and help you make better trading decisions.

-So … what exactly is fundamental analysis, what sorts of tools should you be using, and how can you use it to choose stocks to trade?
+So … what’s the process of fundamental analysis, what sorts of tools should you be using, and how can you use it to choose stocks to trade?
 We’ll cover it all in this post.

 Table of Contents